nikishkaaa/Predicting_Bank_Term_Deposit_Subscriptions/README.md

 # Bank Marketing Dataset Machine Learning Project
-## The Task
+## 📝The Task
 The "Bank Marketing Data Set" from the UCI Machine Learning Repository focuses on direct marketing campaigns (phone calls) conducted by a Portuguese bank.
 The objective is to classify whether a client will subscribe to a term deposit (target variable y).

+## 📊Dataset
 Detailed attribute descriptions can be found at the original UCI URL: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.
-In this project, I developed these classifiers: Decision Tree, KNN, Logistic Regression and XGBoost, using ROC AUC score as the evaluation metric to compare their performances.

-## Key Features:
+## 🔑Key Features:
-Numerical Features: age, duration, campaign, pdays, previous, emp.var.rate, cons.price.idx, cons.conf.idx, euribor3m, nr.employed
+- Numerical Features: age, duration, campaign, pdays, previous, emp.var.rate, cons.price.idx, cons.conf.idx, euribor3m, nr.employed
-Categorical Features: job, marital, education, default, housing, loan, contact, month, day_of_week, poutcome Target Variable: y (whether the client subscribed to a term deposit)
+- Categorical Features: job, marital, education, default, housing, loan, contact, month, day_of_week, poutcome
+- Target Variable: y (whether the client subscribed to a term deposit)

-## Approach
+## 📈Approach
 I implemented two feature engineering strategies: Label encoding for the contact and poutcome variables and Ordinal Encoding for other categorical fields.
 We trained several models and compared their performance: